Ausaf Sayeed: Career

-Sayeed is a former career diplomat belonging to the Indian Foreign Service (IFS), 1989 Batch.
-He has 34 years of diplomatic experience, having served in countries like Egypt, Saudi Arabia (three tenures), Qatar, Denmark, Yemen, USA (Chicago) and Seychelles.
+Sayeed is a career diplomat from 1989 batch of the Indian Foreign Service.
+He has 34 years of diplomatic experience, having served in countries like Egypt, Saudi Arabia (three tenures), Qatar, Denmark, Yemen, Chicago and Seychelles.

 He served as Secretary (CPV & OIA) in the Ministry of External Affairs from 15 March 2022 to 30 September 2023.
 He previously served as the Ambassador of India to Saudi Arabia from April 2019 to March 2022.
 Ausaf Sayeed formally presented his credentials to King Salman on 16 June 2019.

 Before this assignment he served as High Commissioner of India to Seychelles from 17 February 2017 till April 2019.
 Earlier in August 2013 he became the first Muslim and first Hyderabadi to be appointed as the Consul General of India in Chicago.
 Earlier he served as Ambassador of India to Yemen from September 2010 to July 2013, being the first person of Hadhrami origin to be appointed as India's Ambassador to Yemen.

 Sayeed has worked on political, economic, consular, and cultural issues, besides Hajj management.

-He launched several business groupings during his assignment in the Persian Gulf countries to promote trade and economic relations between India and Arab states of the Persian Gulf.
+He launched several business groupings during his assignment in the Persian Gulf countries to promote trade and economic relations between India and the Gulf Cooperation Council.

 Sayeed has contributed to promoting India’s cultural heritage abroad.
 He was associated with the inauguration of the Maulana Azad Cultural Center in Cairo (1992).
 In 1997, he organized the "Satyajit Ray: in retrospect", a one-week film festival of Satyajit Ray’s films in Riyadh, Saudi Arabia.
 As Coordinator of the Indian Cultural Center in Qatar, he was instrumental in organizing several cultural and literary events.
 In 1999, he organized a 9-day festival India Week in Qatar in association with the National Council of Culture, Art and Heritage in Qatar in which several artists from India participated.
 During his tenure in Copenhagen, Denmark from 2000-2004, he extended support to a project called `Crosscurrents: The Indo-Danish Painters meet in which joint painting exhibitions and workshops by Indian and Danish painters were organized in various cities in India and Denmark.